Academic Master

 English

 Robert Frost’s unsustainable path is thinking of difficult elections and the uncertainty of life.
 The speaker stands in the woods when you think of the cutlery on the road.
 Both roadways are fairly fitted and hard at levels of equilibrium with leaves off the road.
 One caller chooses one, saying he will take another day.
 However, you know that you can do it barely.
-And one day he acknowledges that he will reconstruct the scene in the future with a small spin: he will demand less on the road.
+One day, he acknowledges that he will reconstruct the scene in the future with a small spin: he will demand less on the road.
 The speaker is brave and smart.
-The speaker is smart, because he knows he will not do it, even if he says he will come back.
+The speaker is smart because he knows he will not do it, even if he says he will return.
 These attributes will help you decide on how they choose.
-The poem shows Frost that warrior qualities come with you today’s decisions.
+The poem shows Frost that warrior qualities come with today’s decisions.

-Indeed, poetry is complicated and more reading needs to be fully understood.
+Indeed, poetry is complicated, and reading more deeply needs to be fully understood.
 The ultimate poetry line is often a symbol of a single American adventure spirit, and many people are worried about it.
 At the height of poetry, Frost agrees that the most may have been worn, and the leaves may be covered, and in the future, the path can find a lifetime that moves the path less.
 “Sigh” is often interpreted as a favor or a pleasure.

-And answering the question later, Frost replied: “I am very special for those who think that I would be able to regret how I suffered my life.”
+In answering the question later, Frost replied: “I am very special for those who think that I would be able to regret how I suffered my life.”
 (2) Many experts show that “sigh” is sorry because the tone of the poem sounds and makes it sorry.
-We are not sure about uncommon options, which usually believe that human life decisions are anxious.
+We are unsure about uncommon options and usually believe that human life decisions are anxious.
 We have many solutions to all that must be done in life, and we are changing the way we promise the future.

 The Road Not Taken: An Annotated Bibliography